 2 Cash & Other may include cash, money market funds, and short duration fixed income funds.

-3 Security quality ratings are derived from underlying portfolio securities by using the higher rating between Standard & Poor’s and Moody’s.
-If only one of Standard and Poor’s or Moody’s rates a security the available rating from Standard and Poor’s or Moody’s is selected.
-For securities that are not rated by Standard & Poor’s or Moody’s a rating by Fitch, DBSK, Morningstar, or Kroll may be used.
+3 Security quality ratings are derived from underlying portfolio securities by using the middle rating of Standard & Poor’s, Moody’s, and Fitch.
+If only two of Standard & Poor’s, Moody’s, and Fitch rates a security the higher of the two is selected.
+If only one of Standard & Poor’s, Moody’s, and Fitch rates a security the available rating is used.
+For securities that are not rated by Standard & Poor’s, Moody’s, or Fitch a rating from a secondary Nationally Recognized Statistical Rating Organization (“NRSRO”) may be used.
 Ratings by any agency represent an opinion only, not a recommendation to buy or sell.
-Securities that are not rated by any rating agencies are reflected as Not Rated “NR”.
+Securities that are not rated by any agencies are reflected as Not Rated “NR”.

 4 Distribution yield is the current dividend rate (annualized) received by a shareholder relative to the current value of the investment.